appdev-lessons/codespaces-setup/content.md

 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1680218038/codespace-setup-9_tddgdj.png)
 {: .bleed-full }

-## Increasing cores on a Codespace
+## Increasing cores on a codespace

-If you note poor performance of your Codespace, you can increase the number of cores used.
-By default Codespaces are started on a 2-core machine.
+If you note poor performance of your codespace, you can increase the number of cores used.
+By default codespaces are started on a 2-core machine.

-### For a new Codespace
+### For a new codespace

-When you start a Codespace for the first time, you can configure this setting by clicking on the menu icon and selecting "+ New with options":
+When you start a codespace for the first time, you can configure this setting by clicking on the menu icon and selecting "+ New with options":

 <!-- ![](/assets/codespace-increase-cores-1.png) -->
 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1683650473/codespace-increase-cores-1_xi3awk.png)